radicallyopensecurity/pentext/README.md

 something that can check XML file validity.
 To view the resulting PDF files a PDF viewer is necessary.

-### Building PDF's

-Manually compiling a quotation, report or other document can be done using `java -jar path-to-Saxon-jar -s:name-of-xml-file -xsl:name-of-xsl-file-in-xsl-directory -o:name-for-pdf-output`

-But why do it manually when the [ChatOps](https://github.com/radicallyopensecurity/pentext/tree/master/chatops) directory contains so much nice scripts to do just that ?

 ### Building PDFs

 Manually compiling a quotation, report or other document can be done using the